xiaowudeshen/CRS-Paper-List/README.md

+<! the template comes from this repo: https://github.com/teacherpeterpan/Question-Generation-Paper-List>

 # CRS-Paper-List
 In this repository, we summary a paper list of works in conversational recommendation system and its related areas.